espressif/esp-usb/docs/en/usb_device.rst

 Application Examples
 --------------------

-The examples can be found in the directory :example:`peripherals/usb/device`.
+For better visibility, the examples can be found in ESP-IDF's GitHub repository in the directory `peripherals/usb/device <https://github.com/espressif/esp-idf/tree/master/examples/peripherals/usb/device>`__.

-- :example:`peripherals/usb/device/tusb_console` demonstrates how to set up {IDF_TARGET_NAME} to get log output via a Serial Device connection using the TinyUSB component, applicable for any Espressif boards that support USB-OTG.
+- `tusb_console <https://github.com/espressif/esp-idf/tree/master/examples/peripherals/usb/device/tusb_console>`__ demonstrates how to set up {IDF_TARGET_NAME} to get log output via a Serial Device connection using the TinyUSB component, applicable for any Espressif boards that support USB-OTG.
-- :example:`peripherals/usb/device/tusb_serial_device` demonstrates how to set up {IDF_TARGET_NAME} to function as a USB Serial Device using the TinyUSB component, with the ability to be configured as a double serial device.
+- `tusb_serial_device <https://github.com/espressif/esp-idf/tree/master/examples/peripherals/usb/device/tusb_serial_device>`__ demonstrates how to set up {IDF_TARGET_NAME} to function as a USB Serial Device using the TinyUSB component, with the ability to be configured as a double serial device.
-- :example:`peripherals/usb/device/tusb_midi` demonstrates how to set up {IDF_TARGET_NAME} to function as a USB MIDI Device, outputting a MIDI note sequence via the native USB port using the TinyUSB component.
+- `tusb_midi <https://github.com/espressif/esp-idf/tree/master/examples/peripherals/usb/device/tusb_midi>`__ demonstrates how to set up {IDF_TARGET_NAME} to function as a USB MIDI Device, outputting a MIDI note sequence via the native USB port using the TinyUSB component.
-- :example:`peripherals/usb/device/tusb_hid` demonstrates how to implement a USB keyboard and mouse using the TinyUSB component, which sends 'key a/A pressed & released' events and moves the mouse in a square trajectory upon connection to a USB host.
+- `tusb_hid <https://github.com/espressif/esp-idf/tree/master/examples/peripherals/usb/device/tusb_hid>`__ demonstrates how to implement a USB keyboard and mouse using the TinyUSB component, which sends 'key a/A pressed & released' events and moves the mouse in a square trajectory upon connection to a USB host.
-- :example:`peripherals/usb/device/tusb_msc` demonstrates how to use the USB capabilities to create a Mass Storage Device that can be recognized by USB-hosts, allowing access to its internal data storage, with support for SPI Flash and SD MMC Card storage media.
+- `tusb_msc <https://github.com/espressif/esp-idf/tree/master/examples/peripherals/usb/device/tusb_msc>`__ demonstrates how to use the USB capabilities to create a Mass Storage Device that can be recognized by USB-hosts, allowing access to its internal data storage, with support for SPI Flash and SD MMC Card storage media.
-- :example:`peripherals/usb/device/tusb_composite_msc_serialdevice` demonstrates how to set up {IDF_TARGET_NAME} to function simultaneously as both a USB Serial Device and an MSC device (SPI-Flash as the storage media) using the TinyUSB component.
+- `tusb_composite_msc_serialdevice <https://github.com/espressif/esp-idf/tree/master/examples/peripherals/usb/device/tusb_composite_msc_serialdevice>`__ demonstrates how to set up {IDF_TARGET_NAME} to function simultaneously as both a USB Serial Device and an MSC device (SPI-Flash as the storage media) using the TinyUSB component.

 .. only:: not esp32p4 and not esp32h4

-  - :example:`peripherals/usb/device/tusb_ncm` demonstrates how to transmit Wi-Fi data to a Linux or Windows host via USB using the Network Control Model (NCM), a sub-class of Communication Device Class (CDC) USB Device for Ethernet-over-USB applications, with the help of a TinyUSB component.
+  - `tusb_ncm <https://github.com/espressif/esp-idf/tree/master/examples/peripherals/usb/device/tusb_ncm>`__ demonstrates how to transmit Wi-Fi data to a Linux or Windows host via USB using the Network Control Model (NCM), a sub-class of Communication Device Class (CDC) USB Device for Ethernet-over-USB applications, with the help of a TinyUSB component.